Napalm is a thick, sticky substance that became popularly known because of its use in the Vietnam War.

 Type of burns it produces

 Burn victims experience 2nd or 3rd-degree burns due to the adhesive properties of napalm that stick to the skin.
-1st-degree burns are usually not seen because of this.
+First-degree burns are usually not seen because of this.

 Third-degree burns typically are not painful at the time as the burn kill the nerves because they go so deep.
 Second-degree burns are usually the painful ones, and the type of burns you see produce hideous scars called keloids.